coduin/epiphany-bsp/README.md

     $ make

 to build the library.
-Then `cd examples` and run
+To build the examples:

+    $ cd examples
     $ make

-again to build the libraries.
-The examples are to be run from the examples folder (required in order to resolve the Epiphany binaries) For example:
+The examples are to be run from the examples folder (required in order to resolve the Epiphany binaries).
+For example:

     $ ./bin/hello_host

-Runs the Hello World example.
+Runs the 'Hello World!' example.